Coventry and Warwickshire Partnership NHS Trust cares for three Covid-19 patients in hospital

 Coventry and Warwickshire Partnership NHS Trust was caring for three coronavirus patients in hospital as of Tuesday, figures show.

-NHS England data shows the number of people being treated in hospital for Covid-19 by 8am on August 9 was up from one on the same day the previous week.
+NHS England data shows the number of people being treated in hospital for Covid-19 by 8am on August 16 was in line with the same day the previous week.

-The number of beds at Coventry and Warwickshire Partnership NHS Trust occupied by people who tested positive for Covid-19 decreased by 81% in the last four weeks – 28 days ago, there were 16.
+There were nine beds occupied by Covid-19 patients four weeks ago in Coventry and Warwickshire Partnership NHS Trust.

 Most Popular

-The figures also show that two new Covid patients were admitted to hospital in Coventry and Warwickshire Partnership NHS Trust in the week to August 7.
-This was up from one in the previous seven days.
+The figures also show that three new Covid patients were admitted to hospital in Coventry and Warwickshire Partnership NHS Trust in the week to August 14.
+This was up from two in the previous seven days.